 - Ernie Prang and Stan Shunpike, the bus driver and conductor, respectively, on the Knight Bus from the Harry Potter universe, are actually two of the most popular "background characters" in those books.
 And all they do is get Harry to the Leaky Cauldron when he's wandering around after running away from home.
 Admittedly it's a memorable scene, but one that takes up just a few pages out of thousands in that story.

 - Mr. Butt in Haroun and the Sea of Stories.

-- Although all the main characters in Animorphs can turn into birds so they normally don't need to drive anywhere, when it comes up, Marco is always the one behind the wheel.
+- Although all the main characters can turn into birds so they normally don't need to drive anywhere, when it comes up, Marco is always the one behind the wheel.
 Despite the fact that he is a terrible driver.

 I [Ax] heard a loud crunching sound. <What was that?> I asked.